lowlighter/libs/xml/README.md

 parse(await Deno.readTextFile("example.xml"))
 ```

-Async parsing is not supported yet, but might be added in the future.
+Async parsing is not supported yet, but might be added in the future (see [#49](https://github.com/lowlighter/libs/issues/49)).

 ### Stringifying

 #### Options

-Stringify options are now categorized into 2 groups:
+Stringifying options are now categorized into 2 groups:

 - `format`, which can configure the `indent` string and automatically `breakline` when a text node is too long
   - _Since you pass a string rather than a number for indent, it means that you can also use tabs instead of space too_